+91 9999466225 info@anujjindal.in

 Just imagine that you cleared the Phase 2 (Mains) exam and enter the interview level.
 Let’s understand different scenarios.

-2. In case you and the other candidate are having equal marks in the Mains Examination.
-Then the candidate with higher qualifications will be selected.
-Let’s imagine that both of you have similar qualifications, the candidate with higher marks in graduation will be ranked higher and be selected as an officer.
-In case of a further tie, the candidate senior in age will be ranked higher.
+3. If both of you have similar qualifications, the candidate with higher marks in graduation will be ranked higher and be selected as an officer.

 Now, that we have talked about NABARD Grade A exam pattern, let us proceed to the next section.